Skip to content

 Best for RCVR

-• Athletes seeking complete post-workout recovery, including muscle repair and reduced DOMS.
+• Athletes seeking comprehensive recovery beyond just electrolytes, including muscle repair and sleep support.

 Best for LMNT Electrolytes

-• Individuals on ketogenic or low-carb diets requiring significant electrolyte intake.
+• Individuals following ketogenic or low-carb diets who require significant electrolyte intake.

-• Those who prefer a pure electrolyte product without additional active ingredients.
+• Those who prefer a straightforward electrolyte mix without additional recovery-specific amino acids.

 Pro Tips